 Building a comprehensive framework will result in trustable information on the label and communication to consumers and customers.

 In the context of the EC “Farm to Fork” strategy, IPA Europe welcomes the objective of improving the information on food, based on good practices and experiences.

 - Probiotics and the “Farm to Fork” strategy

 Building a sustainable food system requires a holistic approach.
 The conclusions of this review should result in a more consistent approach with regulatory and non-regulatory measures in relation to probiotics that will meet the interest of the European consumers of being informed and make responsible choice.

-IPA Europe considers that the development of international guidelines within the Codex Alimentarius and with the WHO is necessary to sustain quality probiotic products on a global scale, and to ensure fair practices in food trade.
+IPA Europe supports the development of international guidelines within the Codex Alimentarius and with the WHO, to sustain quality probiotic products on a global scale, and to ensure fair practices in food trade.

-IPA Europe supports starting new work to establish a definition with minimum characterization requirements, as well as quality and labelling parameters for probiotics for use as an ingredient in food and dietary supplements, on aspects not framed by existing Codex standards
+IPA Europe is engaged to establish the minimum characterization requirements, as well as quality and labelling parameters for probiotics for use as an ingredient in food and dietary supplements, on aspects not framed by existing Codex standards

 - Healthy and sustainable diet to meet the expectations of consumers to have a better quality of life.

 Fostering a favourable environment for probiotics will not only benefit the serious and innovative industry in Europe, but also European consumers.
 This will contribute to substantial costs saving from a societal perspective, and will help to promote a better quality of life.DOWNLOAD THE MANIFESTO